How to Show, Not Tell – 7 Creative Writing Dos and Don’ts

 year 7 and 8 english how to show not tell 8 creative writing dos and donts - adverb cubes

-When you use emotions or abstract words, you are ‘telling’ your readers what to think; they aren’t given a chance to visualise the character’s body language or actions and feel the character’s emotions.
+Emotions or abstract words ‘tell’ your readers what to think.
+They don’t have a chance to visualise the character’s body language, actions and emotions.

 For example: